radumarias/rencrypt-python/README.md

 ## Encryption provider

-You will notice in the examples we initiate the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.AES256GCM)`.
+You will notice in the examples we initiate the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.Aes256Gcm)`.
 The first part `CipherMeta.Ring` is the encryption provider, for now it's only one but in the future we will add more.
-The last part is the algorithm for that provider, in this case `AES256GCM`.
+The last part is the algorithm for that provider, in this case `Aes256Gcm`.
 Each provier might expose specific algorithms.

 # Security

+- **The total number of invocations of the encryption functions (`seal_in_place*()`) shall not exceed `2^32`, including all nonce lengths and all instances of `Cipher` with the given key.
+Following this guideline, only `4,294,967,296` messages with random nonces can be encrypted under a given key.
+While this bound is high, it's possible to encounter in practice, and systems which might reach it should consider alternatives to purely random nonces, like a counter or a combination of a random nonce + counter.**
 - **When encrypting more than one block you should provide `block_index` as it's more secure because it ensures the order of the blocks was not changed in ciphertexts.**
 - **When you encrypt files it's more secure to generate a random number per file and include that in AAD, this will prevent ciphertext blocks from being swapped between files.**
 - **For security reasons it's a good practice to lock the memory with `mlock()` in which you keep sensitive data like passwords or encrryption keys, or any other plaintext sensitive content.
 Also it's important to zeroize the data when not used anymore.**
 - **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process.**

 In the examples below you will see how to do it.

+# Ciphes (Algorithms)

+## Audited

+**Only for `Aes128Gcm`, `Aes256Gcm` and `ChaCha20Poly1305` with `Ring` and `RustCrypto` providers underlying crates have been audited.**

+- [`Aes128Gcm`/`Aes256Gcm`](https://datatracker.ietf.org/doc/html/rfc5288): If you have hardware acceleration (e.g. `AES-NI`), then `AES-GCM` provides better performance.
+If you do not have a hardware acceleration, `AES-GCM` is either slower than `ChaCha20Poly1305`, or it leaks your encryption keys in cache timing.
+With `RustCrypto` provider the underlying `aes-gcm` has received one security audit by NCC Group, with no significant findings.
+With `Ring` provider the underlying `ring` crate was also audited.
+- [`ChaCha20Poly1305`](https://en.wikipedia.org/wiki/ChaCha20-Poly1305): Is notable for being simple and fast when implemented in pure software.
+The underlying `ChaCha20` stream cipher uses a simple combination of `add`, `rotate`, and `XOR` instructions (a.k.a. `"ARX"`), and the `Poly1305` hash function is likewise extremely simple.
+With `RustCrypto` provider the underlying `chacha20poly1305` has received one security audit by NCC Group, with no significant findings.
+With `Ring` provider the underlying `ring` crtate was also audited.
+  If you do not have a hardware acceleration, `ChaCha20Poly1305` is faster than `AES-GCM`.
+  While it hasn't received approval from certain standards bodies (i.e. NIST) the algorithm is widely used and deployed.
+Notably it's mandatory to implement in the Transport Layer Security (TLS) protocol.
+The underlying `ChaCha20` cipher is also widely used as a cryptographically secure random number generator, including internal use by the Rust standard library.
+- [`XChaCha20Poly1305`](https://en.wikipedia.org/wiki/ChaCha20-Poly1305#XChaCha20-Poly1305_%E2%80%93_extended_nonce_variant): A variant of `ChaCha20Poly1305` with an extended 192-bit (24-byte) nonce.

+## Not audited

+**USE AT YOUR OWN RISK!**

+- [`Aes128GcmSiv` / `Aes256GcmSiv`](https://en.wikipedia.org/wiki/AES-GCM-SIV): Provides nonce reuse misuse resistance.
+Suitable as a general purpose symmetric encryption cipher, `AES-GCM-SIV` also removes many of the "sharp edges" of `AES-GCM`, providing significantly better security bounds while simultaneously eliminating the most catastrophic risks of nonce reuse that exist in `AES-GCM`.
+Decryption performance is equivalent to `AES-GCM`.
+Encryption is marginally slower.
+- [`Aes128Siv` / `Aes256Siv`](https://github.com/miscreant/meta/wiki/AES-SIV): Cipher which also provides nonce reuse misuse resistance.
+- [`Ascon128` / `Ascon128a` / `Ascon80pq`](https://ascon.iaik.tugraz.at): Designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
+Ascon has been selected as new standard for lightweight cryptography in the NIST Lightweight Cryptography competition (2019–2023).
+Ascon has also been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the CAESAR competition (2014–2019).
+- [`Deoxys`](https://sites.google.com/view/deoxyscipher): Based on a 128-bit lightweight ad-hoc tweakable block cipher.
+It may be used in two modes to handle nonce-respecting users (`Deoxys-I`) or nonce-reusing user (`Deoxys-II`). `Deoxys-II` has been selected as first choice for the "in-depth security" portfolio of the `CAESAR` competition.
+- [`Aes128Eax` / `Aes256Eax`](https://en.wikipedia.org/wiki/EAX_mode): Designed with a two-pass scheme, one pass for achieving privacy and one for authenticity for each block. `EAX` mode was submitted on October 3, 2003, to the attention of NIST in order to replace `CCM` as standard `AEAD` mode of operation, since `CCM` mode lacks some desirable attributes of `EAX` and is more complex.
+- For `Sodiumoxide` provider [`ChaCha20Poly1305`](https://libsodium.gitbook.io/doc/secret-key_cryptography/aead/chacha20-poly1305/original_chacha20-poly1305_construction): The original `ChaCha20-Poly1305` construction can safely encrypt a pratically unlimited number of messages with the same key, without any practical limit to the size of a message (up to ~ 2^64 bytes).
+- For `Sodiumoxide` provider [`ChaChaCha20Poly1305Ieft`](https://libsodium.gitbook.io/doc/secret-key_cryptography/aead/chacha20-poly1305/ietf_chacha20-poly1305_construction): The IETF variant of the `ChaCha20-Poly1305` construction can safely encrypt a practically unlimited number of messages, but individual messages cannot exceed 64*(2^32)-64 bytes (approximatively 256 GB).

 # Examples